gazebosim/docs/garden/troubleshooting.md

 You should be able to use Ogre 1 without any issues however.
 You can check if that's working by running a world which uses Ogre 1 instead of Ogre 2, such as:

-    ign gazebo -v 3 lights.sdf
+    gz sim -v 3 lights.sdf

-If that loads, you can continue to use Ignition with Ogre 1, just use the `--render-engine ogre` option.
+If that loads, you can continue to use Gazebo with Ogre 1, just use the `--render-engine ogre` option.

 ## Windows